postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 1. (Optional) Select a folder or create one to keep elements organized.
 1. Select **Add**.

-When you add a collection to the [Private API Network](https://go.postman.co/network/private), it's visible to your Postman team, but isn't visible to [partners](/docs/collaborating-in-postman/using-workspaces/partner-workspaces/).
+When you add a collection to the [Private API Network](https://go.postman.co/network/private), it's visible to your Postman team.

 The collections that you add to the Private API Network reflect the latest state of the collection in your team workspace.
 In other words, changes made to the collection in the workspace are reflected in the network in real time.